lingtalfi/Light/personal/mydoc/pages/light-application-recommended-structure.md

                 /css:                       # an example directory, not part of the recommendation
                     - style.css             # an example file, not part of the recommendation

+        /users:                             # anything created by users should be in this directory /$userId:                       # anything created by user with identifier $userId should be in this directory
+                                            # This include uploaded files, created website roots (www-one, www-two, ...), anything really.
 ```